MITHaystack/digital_rf/news/watchdog-fix.rst

 **Changed:**

+* Update required minimum CMake version to 3.5 (for C and Matlab subprojects) for compatibility with CMake 4.0.
+The overall project still requires at least CMake 3.20 for compatibility with scikit-build and for building the Python subproject.
 * Enforce keyword-only arguments for Python code adjacent to Digital RF's use of the watchdog library to have consistency with watchdog and try to prevent future issues.

 **Deprecated:**